Nattawut30/nattawut-boonnoon-Hospital-Management-SQL/README.md

 **Prerequisites:**

 https://www.mysql.com/
-- MySQL 8.0 or higher
+- MySQL 8.0 or higher (Some functions won't work if lower than 8.0.)
-- At least 500MB free disk space
+- At least 500MB free disk space.
+- SQL Knowledges

 **Installation:**
 1. Clone the Repository